 Imagine you have a garden hose, and you turn it on.
 Water will flow out, and it might reach a few feet past the end of the hose, perfect for filling up your bucket or watering can.

 But if you take the garden hose and restrict the space at the end of the hose with your thumb to create less room for the water to flow out, the water will shoot out with much more pressure than before.
 So even though the hose allows the same amount of water to escape, the extra pressure will allow the water to travel faster and further - perfect for a water fight!

 Hopefully, this hose example is relatable.
-Even though the example used water to describe the relationship between CFM and PSI, the concept is the same with air.
+Even though the example uses water to describe the relationship between CFM and PSI, the concept is the same with air.

 Consider this second real-life air example:

 There is a tunnel with wind blowing through it, and the tunnel gets smaller and smaller.
 As the wind blows into the tunnel, it travels through the shrinking space, and starts to feel stronger and stronger.
 Even though the volume of air (CFM) remains the same throughout the tunnel, the air is being squeezed into a tighter space, resulting in the pressure (PSI) increasing.